drossDS/Project-Classification-Titanic_Machine_Learning/README.md

 | Cabin | Used | Correlation data showed cabin assignment positively correlated with survival |
 | Embarkment Location | Used | Passengers from certain locations had higher chances of survival than others |

-Note that while it may have been possible to analyze the ticket, name, and fare data to engineer features that would correlate to survival outcomes, these activities weren ot chosen to be within the scope of this project, instead opting for simpler apporaches.
+Note that while it may have been possible to analyze the ticket, name, and fare data to create engineered features that would correlate to survival outcomes, these activities were not explored in this project for simplicity.
 A future iteration of this project should include these feature engineer activities.

 ### Exploratory Data Analysis and Feature Engineering
 The following obsevations were made of the provided features with supporting plots below: